-NOTE 2: Consistent with a manager's ability to conduct the affairs of his or her team, a manager may remove a player from the team, subject to Board of Directors approval (or district approval, if the Big League is administered as a district operation), for the current season if the player repeatedly misses practice or games.
+NOTE 2: Consistent with a manager's ability to conduct the affairs of his or her team, a manager may remove a player from the team, subject to Board of Directors approval, for the current regular season or tournament season if the player repeatedly misses practice or games.
 If a player is repeatedly missing practices or games, the manager must make the local league Board of Directors aware of the situation immediately.

-- (b) Each candidate must present acceptable proof of age to the league president (or District Administrator, if the Big League is administered as a district operation) at least 48 hours before the player selection plan is put into operation.
+- (b) Each candidate must present acceptable proof of age to the league president at least 48 hours before the player selection plan is put into operation.
 When and if such formal proof of age is not available, the league president shall gather as much documentary evidence as possible and promptly forward it to the District Administrator.
 If, in the opinion of the District Administrator, such evidence is satisfactory, a statement to that effect will be sent to the league president, which shall be acceptable in lieu of a birth certificate.
-Such statement will be held in the local Little League files (or district files, if the Big League is administered as a district operation) as acceptable proof-of-age. - (c) The president of the local league (or District Administrator, if the Big League is administered as a district operation) MUST certify and be responsible for the eligibility of each candidate previous to player selection.
-NOTE 1: At the time of registration, a player must designate whether he or she will try out for baseball or softball.
-No player may be on the roster of more than one team or league in the Little League program.
-NOTE 2: Except as noted in Regulation IV(a). - (d) The "League Age" of each candidate shall be recorded and announced at the player selection to guide the managers in making their selections. - (e) For players born prior to September 1, 2006, "League Age" is that age attained prior to

-May 1 in any given season.
-Thus, a participant whose 12th birthday is on April 30 or earlier has a League Age of 12; a participant whose 12th birthday is on May 1 or later has a League Age of 11.
+Such statement will be held in the local Little League files as acceptable proof-of-age. - (c) The president of the local league MUST certify and be responsible for the eligibility of each candidate previous to player selection.
+NOTE 1: At the time of registration, a player must designate whether he or she will try out for baseball, softball, or both if program option permits.
+A player may be on two rosters in a local Little League program; however, a player shall not register and participate in more than one local Little League program. - (d) The "League Age" of each candidate shall be recorded and announced at the player selection to guide the managers in making their selections. - (e) "League Age" is that age attained before September 1 in any given year.
+Thus a participant whose 9th birthday is on September 1 or later has a League Age of 8; a participant whose 9th birthday is on August 31 or earlier (of that year), has a League Age of 9.
+EXCEPTION: For the 2018 season, players born May 1-August 31, 2005, shall use the April 30 age determination date and shall be considered league age 12-year-olds.
+See Regulation IV(a). - (f) Majors/Intermediate (50-70) Division/Junior/Senior League: Any candidate failing to attend at least 50 percent of the spring tryout sessions, shall forfeit league eligibility unless an excuse is presented which is accepted by a majority of the Board of Directors. - Tee Ball and Minor League: Any eligible player who qualifies and becomes available after player assignment should be assigned to a team or placed on a waiting list created by the local league. - NOTE: A local league should accept registrations until the time of player selections.
+Thereafter, registration may be closed. - (g) Player, manager, and coach data must be supplied to Little League International annually.
+Leagues may submit information from registration by April 1, 2018.
+Players claimed under Regulation II(d) and/or IV(h) must be declared on appropriate forms available from Little League International annually.
+It is highly recommended that data be supplied electronically in approved formats to Little League International via the Little League Data Center.
+Look for related information online at LittleLeague. org/DataCenter.